 The Trustees review the reserve levels of the academy trust and respective academies annually.
-This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
+This review encompasses the nature of Income and expenditure streams, the need to match income with commitments and the nature of reserves.

 The Trust has determined that the appropriate level of free reserves for the academy should be at least £100,000.
 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants; to provide a cushion to deal with unexpected emergencies such as urgent maintenance, or to provide a bolster for the catch up of lagged ESFA funding.
-Should the academy trust or an individual academy suffer an in year trading deficit, and reserves be used to support, the Trust Board will be made aware of this at the budget setting, provided with updates on the impact throughout the academic year, and be given satisfactory financial plans to show how this will be rectified in following years.
+Should the academy trust or an individual academy suffer an in-year trading deficit, and reserves be used to support, the Trust Board will be made aware of this at the budget setting, provided with updates on the impact throughout the academic year, and be given satisfactory financial plans to show how this will be rectified in following years.

-The reserves held by the academy trust at 31 August 2020 (excluding fixed asset funds and the pension reserve) were £807,096 (2019; £497,723).
-The excess funds held will be utilised to offset future anticipated deficit budgets.
+The reserves held by the academy trust at 31 August 2021 (excluding fixed asset funds and the pension reserve) were £1,298,481 (2020: £807,096).

-The academy trust held fund balances at 31 August 2020 of £13,307,576 (2019: £12,977,763) comprising £12,889,943 (2019: £12,652,146) of restricted funds and £417,633 (2019: £325,617) of unrestricted general funds, the unrestricted funds being the academy trust's free reserves.
-The restricted funds include a pension reserve deficit of £1,692,000 (2019: £1,541,000).
+The academy trust held fund balances at 31 August 2021 of £12,913,681 (2020: £13,307,576) comprising £12,447,666 (2020: £12,889,943) of restricted funds and £466,015 (2020: £417,633) of unrestricted general funds, the unrestricted funds being the academy trust's free reserves.
+The restricted funds include a pension reserve deficit of £2,141,000 (2020: £1,692,000).
 It should be noted however that this deficit will not crystallise within the foreseeable future and that the academy trust follows the advice of the pension scheme actuary and makes contributions in accordance with the rates advised.
-The advised level of contributions has been taken into account when preparing the academy trust's budgets for the year ended 31 August 2021.
-Of the total restricted funds £14,192,480 (2019: £14,021,040) relates to the restricted fixed asset funds, which can only be realised by disposing of tangible fixed assets.
+The advised level of contributions has been taken into account when preparing the academy trust's budgets for the year ended 31 August 2022.
+Of the total restricted funds £13,756,200 (2020: £14,192,480) relates to the restricted fixed asset funds, which can only be realised by disposing of tangible fixed assets.

-With regards to reserves for the purpose of designation, a qualifying statement will be made within the annual audited accounts, detailing the reasons for the set aside, where the funds currently sit and the timing of that expenditure.
+The academy trust's current level of free reserves (unrestricted funds) is £466,015 (2020: £417,633) and the Trustees' strategy to maintain free reserves of £100,000 has been achieved.
+The excess funds held will be utilised to offset future anticipated deficit budgets.
+With regards to reserves for the purpose of designation, a qualifying statement will be made within the annual audited accounts, detailing the reasons for the set aside, where the funds currently sit and the timing of that expenditure, where relevant.